Contact: Emily Swanson

 Visiting Nurse Associations of America

-About VNAA: VNAA is a national association that supports, promotes and advocates for community-based nonprofit home health and hospice providers that care for all individuals regardless of complexity of condition or ability to pay.
-They provide comprehensive services for Medicare, Medicaid, uninsured, and privately insured patients.
+About VNAA: VNAA is a national association that supports, promotes and advocates for community-based nonprofit home health and hospice providers that provide comprehensive services for Medicare, Medicaid, uninsured, and privately insured patients.
 VNAA members share a mission to provide cost-effective and compassionate care to some of the nation's most vulnerable individuals, particularly the elderly and individuals with disabilities.
 Visit http://www.VNAA.org today.